 The Midwest appears to fade into a never-ending landscape, smoothed out from ancient glacial drift and dense with trees and vegetation from the fauna of the western United States.
 It is anchored by the Great Lakes and defined by a sense of warmth and community, fun, and adventure.

 There’s no single way to experience the Midwest as it’s always changing with the season and with the times.
-A frozen lake in January, home to ice fishing and snowshoeing, turns into a summer paradise with boating and kayaking in June.
+A frozen lake in January that’s home to ice fishing and snowshoeing turns into a summer paradise with boating and kayaking in June.
 Visit again and again and have a unique experience each time you explore this region with your RV.